Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 GenAI was familiar to AI professionals as early as around 2010 but it was not until the 2022 release of ChatGPT that genAI entered the public spotlight, sparking amazement and even wonder — but also confusion and misguided expectations.

-What’s stoking bewilderment most now is that genAI’s limitations, such as LLMs’ hallucinations and opacity, are inherent to the technology, not fixable defects — as experts like Dario Amodei, Andrej Karpathy, and Yann LeCun have pointed out.
-(Read their reflections in [[LLMs Don't Run on Facts or Logic]].)
+What’s stoking bewilderment most now is that many of genAI’s limitations are inherent to the technology, not fixable defects — as experts like Dario Amodei, Andrej Karpathy, and Yann LeCun have pointed out.
+(Read their reflections about this in [[LLMs Don't Run on Facts or Logic]].)

 AI was already hard for most people to understand — genAI made it even harder.